sametbirol/BLG223E_ITU_2024_FALL/hw1_calico_tests/array_solution/README.md

      ```

 4. **Check Results Manually:**
-   - If you want to see differnece in files you can run:
+   - If you want to see the difference in files you can run:
      ```
      diff --strip-trailing-cr ./my_solutions/case_1.csv ./solutions/solution_1.csv
      ```
-   - Don't forget to change the case number as you need!
+   - Don't forget to change the case number as you need! 🕵️‍♂️

-## Contact and Contributions
+## Contact and Contributions 🤝

 If you have suggestions for improvements or if you find any mistakes in the testing framework, please don't hesitate to contact us.
 Your feedback is invaluable and helps us enhance the testing quality of this repository.

 We welcome your contributions to improve this resource.
-Please follow the guidelines mentioned in the repository's issues section to contribute effectively.
+Please follow the guidelines mentioned in the repository's issues section to contribute effectively. 🙌

 ---

 **Note:** This README provides essential instructions for setting up your project and running tests.
-Make sure to follow the guidelines to ensure your code is correctly validated against the provided test cases.
+Make sure to follow the guidelines to ensure your code is correctly validated against the provided test cases. 🚀